 Energy usage is monitored in the Group's business operations, the monitoring procedures are detailed in the Energy Management System Manual that conforms to the ISO 50001:2018.
 In addition, the Group has established the Energy Policy Statement, which is annually reviewed and revised, to identify substantial energy consumption and optimise energy performance.
-Among others, the Group is committed to identifying and seeking achievable reductions in substantial energy consumption and improving the construction process to reduce energy consumption.
+Among others, the Group is committed to identifying and seeking achievable reductions in energy consumption and improving the construction process to further reduce energy consumption.

 An energy management team, consisting of employees from different departments, has been set up to closely monitor and set up achievable targets for energy consumption.
 Anomaly in electricity consumption will be investigated to find out the root cause and preventive measures will be taken.
-To ensure that good energy management practices across the Group's operations, training on environment management system implementation and energy awareness are provided for relevant employees.
-During FY2022, the Group has set a target to conduct at least one activity annually to raise awareness of energy conservation among employees from FY2023 onwards.
+To ensure good energy management practices across the Group's operations, training on environment management system implementation and energy awareness are provided for relevant employees.
+In FY2022, the Group set an energy use efficiency target of conducting at least one activity annually to raise awareness of energy conservation among employees from FY2023 onwards.
+In FY2023, all staff were required to attend a self-learning programme relating to energy conservation.
+The Group achieved its energy use efficiency target in FY2023, and it will continue its commitment to efficient energy use.